majwadc/majwadc/README.md

 - 🌱 I am a 2022 graduate with a Bachelor of Science in Information Technology.
 - ⚡ **Fun fact:** I am into Bird Keeping :bird: and love African Grey parrots.
-- :book: I am an avid reader and love reading non fictions, particularly Hitchens :heart:
+- :book: I am an avid reader and love reading non fictions, particularly Christopher Hitchens :heart:
 - 💬 Talk to me about Formula 1 :racing_car:, MotoGP, Anime, Movies 🎥 and League Of Legend 🎮